oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

             y_batch = y_data[step*N:(step+1)*N, :, :, :]
             s.run(train, feed_dict={x: x_batch, y: y_batch})
     ```
-In order to show the harware information, you must export the environment variable `ONEDNN_VERBOSE=1` to display the deep learning primitives trace during execution.
+In order to show the harware information, you must export the environment variable `export ONEDNN_VERBOSE=1` to display the deep learning primitives trace during execution.
 >**Note**: For convenience, code line os.environ["ONEDNN_VERBOSE"] = "1" has been added in the body of the script as an alternative method to setting this variable.

 Runtime settings for `ONEDNN_VERBOSE`, `KMP_AFFINITY`, and `Inter/Intra-op` Threads are set within the script.
 You can read more about these settings in this dedicated document: *[Maximize TensorFlow* Performance on CPU: Considerations and Recommendations for Inference Workloads](https://software.intel.com/en-us/articles/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference)*.